|Total dollars distributed through the financial aid office

 Most assistance at Wofford is awarded on the basis of financial need, but significant amounts are awarded on the basis of scholarship, leadership, athletic ability, or career plans.
 All new freshmen are considered for Wofford Merit Scholarships using the information in the student's admissions file.

 Applicants for aid based on financial need must submit the financial information necessary to determine the assistance for which they are eligible.
-Instructions and forms are emailed each February to all new applicants for admission and to all currently enrolled students and their parents.
+FAFSA instructions are emailed each February to all new applicants for admission and to all currently enrolled students and their parents.

 For the semesters and Interim, aid is available in the form of scholarships, grants, employment, and loans.
 Aid is limited for summer school, although loans and work are sometimes available.
 Federal Pell Grants may be used during the summer, although students are encouraged to spend that entitlement during the regular semesters.
 Wofford scholarships normally are not available in the summer.